Return to news

 Return to Knowledge Base

 How to reduce your digital carbon footprint?
-Three tips
+3 tips

 This article informs about your digital carbon footprint and gives recommendations on how to reduce carbon emissions caused by your digital behaviour.

-A digital carbon footprint consists of the carbon emissions resulting from the production, use, and data transfer of digital devices and infrastructure.
+Digital carbon footprint?
+Yes, with your digital behavior, you have an environmental impact as well.
+A digital carbon footprint consists of all carbon emissions resulting from the production, use, and data transfer of digital devices and infrastructure.
+Read this article to get 3 tips on how to reduce your impact.

 Life without online technology is unthinkable nowadays